Alan Rickman once said "I do not play villains... I play very interesting people."

 One common Truther claim was that the Twin Towers and WTC 7 fell "into their own footprint", as proof positive of controlled demolition.
 Problem is, they didn't.
 The Truther will promptly move the goalposts to some variant of "almost in their own footprint".
 Not even close; the debris field of the Towers was over five times the size of their footprint, and the WTC 7 debris hit several buildings all around it.note At this point, Truthers either ignore this information, or just repeat their earlier claim.
 Some Truthers have switched to saying the Towers fell "directly downward".
 This is really the same thing as the "own footprint".
 For fun times, ask the Truthers if the Towers fell directly downward into their own footprint (which is provably false), or if they fell directly downward outside their own footprints(a contradiction in terms).

 Adult men who enjoy looking at pictures of nearly-naked fourteen year old girls frequently have a habit of responding to shrieks of disgust by explaining that they're not pedophiles, they're ephebophiles, as though explaining the semantic difference will mollify their critics (or the law, which stubbornly fails to make the distinction).
+Not to mention that it is also inaccurate.
+An ephebophile would probably not be interested in a person 14 or under, unless of course they are a pedophile as well.
+They tend to specialize in adolescents.
+Though of course does not necessarily put them legally or ethically in the clear either.

 They will often defend themselves by saying that teenagers are old enough to have sex, seeming completely oblivious to why it's wrong.